Recommended Books Available at the State Library

 The Ohio Web Library provides access to databases that include full-text digital magazines and journals; general reference resources such as encyclopedias, almanacs, statistical information and resources for developing new skills and enhancing personal development; scholarly humanities and science resources; and more.

-The Ohio Memory Digital Collection is comprised of over 4,500 selections from libraries, museums, and historical societies from across the state (but not including the Ohio History Connection).
+The Ohio Memory Digital Collection is comprised of over 4,500 selections from libraries, museums, and historical societies from across the state.
 The collection traverses the full length of Ohio’s rich and influential history.

 The following websites have additional resources and information.
 The list may include websites from governments, institutions, and organizations affiliated with the Deaf/Hard of Hearing and Deaf Culture topic, and for-profit companies.
 Inclusion on this list of organizations and commercial websites does not constitute an endorsement.